Professional Standards of Ethics

 Below are several professional codes of ethics.
 Please consider them, talk about them with your colleagues and present them to your students.

-If you would like to submit a code for posting, email your code to email@example.com.
+If you would like to submit a code of ethics for posting, please contact the JCR editorial office.

 Codes from Members of the JCR Community

 Code of Ethics on Consumer Research (Working Draft, June 2012)*

 Marketing Area Faculty, McDonough School of Business, Georgetown University